 Once the eradication is complete and Orkney is again stoat-free, long-term biosecurity is needed to prevent stoats returning or new invasive species arriving.

-The biosecurity team, including Europe's first stoat detection conservation dogs and their handlers, is responsible for trying to prevent stoats spreading from the Mainland and linked isles to other islands during the eradication and for ensuring there are robust measures in place to prevent stoats returning once the eradication is complete.
+Our biosecurity plan is responsible for trying to prevent stoats spreading from the Mainland and linked isles to other islands during the eradication and for ensuring there are robust measures in place to prevent stoats returning once the eradication is complete.

-The team is working in partnership with port authorities, ferry operators, hauliers and local businesses to ensure measures to minimise accidental introductions are practical, sustainable and can continue beyond the lifetime of the project.
-The team is also working alongside local communities to develop specific biosecurity plans for each island.
+The team works in partnership with port authorities, ferry operators, hauliers and local businesses to ensure measures to minimise accidental introductions are practical, sustainable and can continue beyond the lifetime of the project.
+The team also works alongside local communities to develop specific biosecurity plans for each island.

 The first rule of biosecurity is that prevention is better than cure.
 As stoats are strong swimmers, the closer islands of Hoy, Shapinsay, Rousay, Flotta, Wyre, Egilsay, Eynhallow and Graemsay are within reach of stoats on the Mainland.